janvanzeghbroeck/Seeing-Taste/README.md

 ### The Visualization of Beer Tasting through the eyes of a Data Scientist

-Having a consistent high quality tasting craft product is important but accurately tasting that product can be challenging.
-Using New Belgium tasting data and data science techniques for clustering, statistics, &amp; the powers of python, Seeing Taste uses unsupervised learning to cluster tasters and identify who's good, who has a bias, and who has a specialized pallet - all for the sake of making great craft beer.
+For New Belgium, having a consistent high quality tasting craft beer product is important.
+The complex flavors consumers love can vary unexpectedly, and accurately tasting the product can be challenging.
+Seeing Taste uses unsupervised learning to cluster tasting data to identify which taster is trustworthy, who has a bias, and who has a specialized pallet - all for the sake of making great craft beer.

 <img src="figures/break_line.png" width=100% height=100%/>